spacemanspiff2007/HABApp/_doc/installation.rst

     habapp --config PATH_TO_CONFIGURATION_FOLDER

-   A good configuration folder for HABApp would be your openhab configuration folder (e.g.
+   A good configuration folder for HABApp would be your openHAB configuration folder (e.g.
    ``/opt/openhab/conf/habapp`` or ``/etc/openhab/habapp``) because this is where your other configuration folders are located (e.g. the items and sitemaps folder).
 Just make sure to manually create the folder ``habapp`` before the start.